ryanpaulanderson/encryptor/README.md

 comparisons using constant-time equality checks to reduce timing side channels.
 The Argon2 salt length is fixed at 16 bytes and enforced at compile time to avoid accidentally using weaker parameters.

+## Why Sign Files?

+Signing adds an additional layer of integrity checking.
+When a signing key is provided, the tool embeds an Ed25519 signature over the header, ciphertext and authentication tag.
+Verification with the matching public key allows you to detect tampering before decrypting the data.

 ## Running Tests